Tree Root Barrier Options

 Sheet Material Barriers:

 This system is manufactured from durable HDPE (High Density Polyethylene).
 It helps to hold moisture in the soil while preventing the movement of roots which cause damage to hardscapes and possibly other nearby structures.
 The sheet material barrier measures 20-foot long, which is perfect for linear planting applications.
 It can be cut to produce a certain measurement and can be applied to individual planted trees.
+When trying to control invasive weeds or grasses sheet barriers can be an effective option as when compared to panel type barriers there are typically few if any joints which is advantageous when trying to keep out tiny roots.
+For bamboo and invasive weed control Bamboo Barrier, which is made from HDPE is ideal.
+If trying to contain grasses with very shallow roots, plastic or aluminum edging can be an effective solution.

 EP Series Barriers: